 The female bodybuilding diet will go against a lot of set trends that have emerged in the world of women’s health.
 First off, you’re going to need to eat more, not less – and you’re going to have to worry a bit less about losing as much fat as you possibly can.

-In this article we’re going to talk about the best female bodybuilding diet plan so you can decide how you’re going to eat to help maximize your muscle gain.
-Whether you’re wanting a diet for a female bodybuilding competition, or are simply a beginner to bodybuilding, you’ll find the information that you need here.
+In this article we’re going to talk about the best bodybuilding diet plan for women so you can decide how you’re going to eat to help maximize your muscle gain.
+Whether you’re wanting a diet for a bodybuilding competition, or are simply a beginner to bodybuilding, you’ll find the information that you need here.

 - Importance of diet in female bodybuilding